Acupuncture and Oriental Medicine

 Is Acupuncture Safe?

 Yes!
-Your provider has been through extensive amounts of schooling and training in the art of Acupuncture.
+Your provider has been through extensive amounts of education and training in the art of acupuncture.
 All licensed acupuncturists today use individually packed, sterile, and disposable needles.
-Your chance of infection or contagion is almost none.
+Your chance of harm, infection or contagion is almost none.

 Does it hurt?